History of Usha Vance in Timeline

 2003: Graduation from Mt.
 Carmel High School

 In 2003, Usha Vance graduated from Mt.
-Carmel High School.
+Carmel High School, where she played the flute in the marching band.

 2007: Graduation from Yale University

-In 2010, Usha Vance received a Master of Philosophy in early modern history from Clare College, Cambridge, as a Gates Cambridge Scholar.
+In 2010, Usha Vance received a Master of Philosophy in early modern history from Clare College, Cambridge, as a Gates Cambridge Scholar, studying the book trade and development of copyright.

-In 2013, Usha Chilukuri and JD Vance collaborated to organize a discussion group at Yale focused on "social decline in white America".
+In 2013, Usha Chilukuri met her future husband, JD Vance, at Yale Law School.
+In 2013, Chilukuri and Vance collaborated to organize a discussion group at Yale focused on "social decline in white America".

-In 2013, Usha Vance obtained her Juris Doctor from Yale Law School.
+In 2013, Usha Vance obtained her Juris Doctor from Yale Law School, where she was involved in several law journals and clinics.

 On June 14, 2014, Usha Chilukuri and JD Vance married in Kentucky in an interfaith marriage ceremony.